quiltedhills/htfc3-kubejs_patches/README.md

 • Added gemstone washing!
 Gems may be worth processing for byproducts in mid- and late-game now.
 Feedback wanted! <br/>
 • Removed old Create Sifter loot tables for Gravel (those were very strong), replaced them with the sluicing loot tables <br/>
 • ^ Fluorite is no longer farmable with Quartzite Gravel.
 Please let us know if this wrecks late-game balancing too much! <br/>
+• LPG was bugged to produce colossal amounts of petcoke which is now fixed (Cokers, in turn, received a massive buff) <br/>
 • Significantly increased gem drop rate for sluicing or sifting colored sand (0.1% -> 0.5%; 1% for yellow and brown sand) <br/>
 • Added Pyrite and Fluorite to the Rare Gems virtual vein for the Create Drilling Machine, removed Ruby due to being less useful <br/>
 • Fixed IE and Firmalife ores being unusually soft (they now take the same time to break as raw stone, same as all TFC ores) <br/>